XMU-Kuangnan-Fang-Team/GENetLib/docs/source/installation.rst

 Install from source
 ---------------------

-This is recommended if you want to work with the latest development version or if you wish to contribute to skscope.
+If you want to work with the latest development version or wish to contribute to `GENetLib`, this way will be suitable.

 Then, clone the latest source code from GitHub and enter the directory of